-- The NLTF's liquidity is actively managed. - The NLTF has a positive cash balance of \$98 million as at 30 June 2022 (2020/21: \$287 million). - The NLTF's forecasts demonstrate its ability to repay its obligations when they fall due for a period of at least one year from the date of these financial statements. - The NLTF's main revenue source is land transport revenue, which is forecast with inputs from other government departments and has been accurately forecast in recent years (aside from the impost of COVID-19) and is forecast to be sufficient to meet all committed future outgoings. - The NLTF has the option to slow expenditure on the NLTP. - The NLTF has the option to use the short-term borrowing facility of \$250 million to cover revenue or expenditure shocks or to use the short-term borrowing facility of \$250 million to meet seasonal cash-flow cycles.
-Both facilities were available in full at balance date, with \$150 million drawn down from the seasonal facility post-balance date.
+- The NLTF's liquidity is actively managed. - The NLTF has a positive cash balance of \$49 million as at 30 June 2023 (30 June 2022: \$98 million). - The NLTF's forecasts demonstrate its ability to repay its obligations when they fall due for a period of at least one year from the date of these financial statements. - The NLTF's main revenue source is land transport revenue, which is forecast with inputs from other government departments and has been accurately forecast in recent years (aside from the impost of COVID-19) and Transport revenue and crown sources for the funding and financing is forecast to be sufficient to meet all committed future outgoings. - The NLTF has the option to slow expenditure on the NLTP. - The NLTF has a short-term borrowing facility of \$250 million to cover revenue or expenditure shocks or to use the short-term borrowing facility of \$250 million to meet seasonal cash-flow cycles.
+The shock facility is fully drawn down with \$250 million, and \$125 million is drawn down from the seasonal facility post-balance date.

-- The government has previously taken action to help deliver on the NLTP as follows: - The government approved an additional \$425 million COVID-19 borrowing facility for Waka Kotahi during 2019/20, of which \$125 million was drawn down at 30 June 2021 and \$200 million drawn down in July 2020.
+- The Crown has previously taken action to help deliver on the NLTP including additional funding, financing and proposed increases to fuel taxes. - The Crown approved an additional \$425 million COVID-19 borrowing facility for Waka Kotahi during 2019/20, of which \$125 million was drawn down at 30 June 2021 and \$200 million drawn down in July 2020.
 Final repayments of the facility fall in 2027/28.
-The facility is no longer available to be drawn down. - In July 2020, the government approved additional funding up to \$600 million and signalled its intention to allow Waka Kotahi to raise additional financing up to \$300 million to manage ongoing COVID-19 impacts, continue financial support for public transport, and allow the delivery of the remainder of the 2018-21 National Land Transport Programme.
-Out of the \$600 million funding available, Waka Kotahi used \$319 million.
-No drawdowns were made from additional financing. - The government approved the deferment of \$277 million of Auckland Transport Package debt, which included \$65 million that was due on 30 June 2021.
-The residual \$212 million was deferred from 2021-24 to 2024-27. - The government provided financial support to meet the additional costs associated with the COVID-19 claims from the two Waka Kotahi publicprivate partnership contracts. - In August 2021, the government signalled its intention to provide financing up to \$2 billion to support the delivery of the 2021-24 NLTP due to the investment gap between the NLTP and forecast land transport revenue.
+The facility is no longer available to be drawn down. - In July 2020, the Crown approved additional funding up to \$600 million to manage ongoing COVID-19 impacts, continue financial support for public transport, and allow the delivery of the remainder of the 2018-21 National Land Transport Programme.
+Out of the \$600 million funding available, Waka Kotahi used \$319 million. - The Crown approved the deferment of \$277 million of Auckland Transport Package debt, which included \$65 million that was due on 30 June 2021.
+The residual \$212 million was deferred from 2021-24 to 2024-27. - The Crown provided financial support to meet the additional costs associated with the COVID-19 claims from the two Waka Kotahi publicprivate partnership contracts. - In 2021, the Crown signalled its intention to provide financing up to \$2 billion to support the delivery of the 2021-24 NLTP due to the investment gap between the NLTP and forecast land transport revenue.
 The loan agreement was signed in December 2021. - A debt management framework is used to determine a sustainable and efficient level of future liabilities.
 The framework is based on the expected level of fund inflows and forward commitments and comprises measures and target operating ranges to guide decision making.

 The cost of financing will be met from future flows into the NLTF.
 The Board actively manages the forward work programme of Waka Kotahi, within the Government Policy Statement on land transport, to manage the liquidity of the NLTF.
-It remains the Board's view that under present economic settings the NLTF continues to be able to fund repayment of financing and to meet the Waka Kotahi forward work programme for at least a year from the signing of these financial statements.
+It remains the Board's view that under present economic settings including the draft GPS, the NLTF continues to be able to fund repayment of financing and to meet the Waka Kotahi forward work programme for at least a year from the signing of these financial statements.